Archive for August, 2005

 Mom’s Curried Fruit

-Use fruit in its own juice and drain well, then pat dray.
+OLYMPUS DIGITAL CAMERAUse fruit in its own juice and drain well, then pat dry.
 The fruit will make more juice as it bakes.

 1 (16 oz) can sliced pears, well drained